JB Racks 4 bike rack

 A quick look at their web page reveals bold claims such as “The world’s best bike rack” and “The easiest rack to load bikes”, along with information pertaining to their 3 year warranty and links to a simple yet informative instructional video on how to bolt together your own VBR.

-All JB racks come flat packed and partially assembled, with the rest of the build being easily managed by any wrench wielding mountain biker.
-Assembly took me around 30 minutes, including the time spent discarding the plastic waste from the packaging of this Chinese made VBR.
+All JB racks come flat packed, with the rest of the build being easily managed by any wrench wielding mountain biker.
+Assembly took me around 90 minutes, including the time spent discarding the plastic waste from the packaging of this Chinese made VBR.
+JB Racks are in the process of updating their instructions, which will shave this time down significantly.

-Constructed of SHS steel throughout, all the primary components are bolted together excluding the wheel hoops, which are welded to a mounting plate which then bolts to the top bar.
+Constructed of SHS steel throughout, building the primary components is a bit of an IKEA-style adventure (excluding the wheel hoops, which are welded to a mounting plate which then bolts to the top bar).
 The bolts themselves vary in size and all use nyloc nuts, which is nice to see at this price point.
-However, I encountered an issue while tightening two of these nuts to the central mast – the mast itself was crushing under the compressive forces of the bolts.
-A quick email to JB Racks instructed me that the provided split lock washers have been deemed too small of a diameter, and will be replaced with larger diameter washers to help spread the forces across the face of the SHS in their next shipment of product.
-JB Racks claim engineering compliance on their design specification and confidently back it with a 3 year warranty, so my experience may be an unfortunate outlier.
+JB Racks claim engineering compliance on their design specification and confidently back it with a 3 year warranty.

 On the Car

 I mounted the rack up to the 50mm hitch mount on my ute in the closer of the two provided pin locations and tightened up the in-built anti rattle bolt.
-This provided some stability to the VBR itself, but there was still excess instability which made me uncomfortable.
-JB racks do offer their own anti-wobble plates as an accessory, an additional $50 cost worth considering if you don’t already have your own.
-At 25kg, the rack is 13kg lighter than the Rola VBR5 I tested last year, making mounting and removing it from the car significantly easier.
+Previous reviews found the rack a little unstable, and so JB Racks took on feedback and now provide an anti-wobble hitch bracket with rack purchases.
+At 26kg, the rack is 13kg lighter than the Rola VBR5 I tested last year, making mounting and removing it from the car significantly easier.

 Loading and unloading